n7on/docker-internals/README.md

 ```

-We could also download and extract an image, and create a single tarball.
+We could also download and extract an image without Docker, and create a single tarball.
 This tarball could then be imported into Docker, as an image.
-This is somehow ridiculous, but serves as giving better understanding.
+This is somehow ridiculous, but serves us well giving better understanding.

 Ex.
 Use image with docker
 ```bash